Lillfrallan/IV1201-Project/README.md

 <p><samp>The amusement park is gearing up for the upcoming season and expects around 15,000 applications within a two-week period.
 The existing application, while functional, lacks stability and has unresolved bugs.
 Consultants have been brought in to fix these issues, but the company recognizes the need for a new, upgraded system that can accommodate future requirements.</samp></p>

+<h3><samp>⇁ System Overview</samp></h3>

+<p><samp>The recruitment system serves two main user roles: applicants and recruiters.
+Applicants can register and submit job applications, while recruiters manage and review these applications.
+The system is divided into two main parts: the registration of job applications and the administration of applications.</samp></p>
 <h3><samp>⇁ Tools</samp></h3>

 <p><samp>-Version control (Git)